Sore throats, coughs, runny noses…

 Please note, if you are experiencing symptoms of COVID but test negative on a home test, please re-test 48 hours after your initial negative test.
 Guidance on using home tests for COVID is available for more information.

 COVID bivalent boosters are no longer authorized in the United States.
-The new updated 2023-2024 booster will be available soon.
-SHS will post information about obtaining the new booster when it becomes available.
+The new updated 2024-2025 booster is available at local retail pharmacies.
+SHS does not offer COVID vaccinations.